woocommerce/qit-documentation/docs/environment/custom-tunnel.md

 ## Why a custom tunnel?

-- **Non-Standard Tunneling Solutions:** If you rely on a proprietary or internal tool not supported by QIT, a custom tunnel bridges that gap.
+- **Non-standard tunneling solutions:** If you rely on a proprietary or internal tool not supported by QIT, a custom tunnel bridges that gap.
-- **Advanced Use Cases:** Implement unique authentication flows, complex routing, or integrate with special infrastructure that isn't handled by default tunnels.
+- **Advanced use cases:** Implement unique authentication flows, complex routing, or integrate with special infrastructure that isn't handled by default tunnels.
-- **Fine-Grained Control:** Tailor every aspect of your tunneling process, from how the tunnel is started to how URLs are managed and reported back to QIT.
+- **Fine-grained control:** Tailor every aspect of your tunneling process, from how the tunnel is started to how URLs are managed and reported back to QIT.

 ## Implementing a custom tunnel